axibase/axibase-collector-docs/jobs/socrata-tutorial.md

     ![Figure 13](./images/Figure13.png)

 13. Navigate to your local ATSD instance and log in.
 Open the **Entities** tab to verify that metrics from the dataset are present in ATSD.
 You can search by your `dataset id`, which is assigned by the database from the original JSON file, in this case the id is `5b3a-rs48`.
-You can see that metrics were successfully sent from Collector to ATSD and begin analyzing this dataset.
+You can see that metrics are successfully sent from Collector to ATSD and begin analyzing this dataset.

     ![Figure 14](./images/Figure14.png)